Magsaysay, Lanao del Norte: History

 Originally, Tangcal is part of Municipality of Munai.
 Some of the barangay in Magsaysay is the same with Tangcal because of the same location.

-Mayor Macasamat Omar was undefeated Mayor in Magsaysay had also Mayor of municipality of Tangcal.
-Late Mamalampac Mangansan Mutia of municipality of Tangcal was major rival of Mayor Macasamat Omar in municipality of Tangcal before when Magsaysay in newly establish.
-The first mayor of the municipality is Mayor Lumantas who was then succeeded by Mayor Guimba Dimakuta.
-He was then succeeded by Mayor Abdul Rashid M. Dimaporo in an election whose candidacy was challenged by three other candidates namely; Macasamat Omar, Lampa Mutia and Seogal.
+The first mayor of the municipality was Mayor Lumantas who was then succeeded by Mayor Guimba Dimakuta.
+He was then succeeded by Mayor Abdul Rashid M. Dimaporo in an election whose candidacy was challenged by three other candidates.

 Geography

 Barangays

 Magsaysay is politically subdivided into 24 barangays.
 Each barangay consists of puroks while some have sitios.